outworldly/PMC/Accountability.md

 ## Conclusion
 - While the use of PMCs has evolved from the threat posed by mercenaries in the past, there are still concerns about their potential impact on legitimate governments.
 - It is important for governments to carefully consider the risks and implications of employing PMCs and ensure proper oversight and accountability to mitigate any potential threats.

-# Private Military Companies (PMCs)
-Private Military Companies (PMCs) are private organizations that provide military services to governments, corporations, and other entities.
-They are often hired to perform tasks such as security, training, and combat support.
-While there are concerns about the potential dangers of PMCs, it is unlikely that they would try to take over control of a country.
-This is because such actions would damage their reputation and reduce their prospects of obtaining business elsewhere.

 ## Perception of Monopoly on Violence
 There is a perception that the monopoly on violence is essential to the concept of a state.
 This means that the state should have exclusive control over the use of force within its territory.
 The idea of a state relying on a foreign force for its security goes against this reasoning and our concept of citizenship.